paulcosmos/new-world-template/content/reviews/review-1.md

 ---
-title: James
+title: Barry C.
 type: review
 rating: 5
 location:
 ---

-Excellent!
-Great final result and a very friendly service.
-Highly recommended.
+ Very happy with Wayne's work.
+Kitted out a cupboard with shelving and a shoe rack.
+Definitely recommend 👍